 Summary

-Open receivables: Open receivables consist of all open events in the sales ledger.
+Open receivables: Open receivables consist of all open events in the accounts receivable.

-Unpaid expenses: Unpaid expenses consist of open expenses visible in the table, i.e., it does not include forecasted expenses.
+Unpaid expenses: Unpaid expenses consist of open expenses visible in the table.
+It does not include forecasted expenses.
 Unpaid expenses do not consider the user's own events but are based on actual events recorded in the system.

-Open offers: Sales offers, whose amount includes all offers that are not archived.
+Open offers: Open offers are sales offers, whose amount includes all offers that are not archived.

 Considerations

-If an event falls on a weekend (i.e., not a banking day), the cash flow forecast moves the event to the previous or next banking day.
-For example, if an own event "Payment" is created for January 1st, which falls on a Saturday, the event is moved to the previous banking day, December 31st, which is a Friday.
-Events are moved in the forecast according to the following:
+If a transaction falls on a weekend (i.e., not a banking day), the cash flow forecast moves the transaction to the previous or next banking day.
+For example, if an own event "Payment" is created for january 1st, which falls on a saturday, the event is moved to the previous banking day, December 31st, which is a friday.

-2. Sales events are always moved to the next banking day
+2. Sales transactions are always moved to the next banking day.

-There is no currency converter in cash flow; all events are shown in euros.
+There is no currency converter in cash flow; all transactions are shown in euros.

 Liquidity and operational cash flow